Weight Loss

 What is the fastest way to lose weight?

-On the other hand, an approach to weight loss that does not require extreme restriction and leads to a recommended weight loss of 0.5 to 1 kilogram per week can help you build healthy and sustainable eating habits that deliver ample nutrients from a range of food groups and help you achieve optimal health.
+On the other hand, an approach to weight loss that does not require extreme restriction and leads to a recommended weight loss of 0.5 to 1 kilogram per week can help you build healthy and sustainable eating habits that deliver ample nutrients from a range of food groups and help you reach optimal health.

 How does diet impact weight loss?